AnarDocs/LibSocWiki/pages/Transportation.md

 manufactured by the privately owned company.
 Under socialization, within only one year, 98% of the repair supplies were made in the socialized shops.
-The CNT also provided free [medical services](Healthcare "wikilink"), including clinics and home nursing care, for the workers and their families.
+The CNT also provided free [medical services](Healthcare.md "wikilink"), including clinics and home nursing care, for the workers and their families.

 The railways across Catalonia were also significantly improved, they